Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M112
 </pre>

-Any moves in progress are immediately terminated, then RepRap shuts down.
+Any moves in progress are immediately terminated, then Duet shuts down.
 All motors and heaters are turned off.
-It can be started again by pressing the reset button or power cycling the board.
-See also M0 and M1.
+PSU power (if controlled by the Duet via the PS_ON pin) is NOT turned off, to allow any always-on fans to continue to run.
+The Duet can be started again by pressing the reset button or power cycling the board.
+See also [M0 - stop or unconditional stop](/User_manual/Reference/Gcodes/M0){target=_blank} and [M1 - sleep or conditional stop](/User_manual/Reference/Gcodes/M1){target=_blank}.
+To turn off PSU power via the PS_ON pin in an emergency stop, make a trigger macro that includes M81 before M112; see [User manual: Connecting an emergency stop](/User_manual/Connecting_hardware/IO_E_stop){target=_blank}.

 ## M114: Get Current Position